s3yonsei/blocked_samples/README.md

 The Linux kernel version of blocked samples is 5.3.7 and may not compile on Ubuntu versions newer than Ubuntu 20.04 (Ubuntu 20.04 LTS server is recommended).
 We will port the blocked samples to a newer kernel in the near future.

 ### 1. Linux kernel build
-To enable blocked samples, you need to utilize the Linux kernel we provide.
+To enable blocked samples, you need to utilize the Linux kernel that we provided.
 The process of building the Linux kernel is as follows.

 #### 1-1.
 Install packages